vara-co/Matplotlib-challenge/README.md

 Content of the repository
 ---------------------------------
 1. Pymaceuticals
-- Data Directory:
+- Data directory:
     - Mouse_metadata.csv file
     - Study_results.csv file
-- pymaceuticals_starterLMVS.ipynb          <-- Jupyter Notebook file.
+- pymaceuticals_starterLMVS.ipynb <-- Jupyter Notebook file with the code for the analysis, which also includes the written analysis.
-- (PENDING)Pymaceuticals_analysisLMVS.docx <-- Written analysis formated in Microsoft Word.
-To view you might have to download the file.
-- (PENDING)Pymaceuticals_analysisLMVS.txt  <-- Written analysis formated in Text.
+- Pymaceuticals_AnalysisLMVS.txt  <-- Written analysis formated in Text.
 This version allows you to view the results directly on GitHub

 ----------------------------------
 Instructions for Pymaceuticals